We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 If you have too much width, you’re going to have to work your foot muscles a lot harder to try to keep the foot from moving around too much in the shoe and keep yourself stabilized.

+Not only that, but if you can easily pinch the material across the toe box, it’s a clear sign that the shoe is too wide for you.
 The toe box should have a bit of give for your toes to breathe without feeling tight around your toes or across the top of your foot.

-In summary, you want the laces to fasten you into a nice firm heel counter, you don’t want that heel counter digging up into your ankle bones both laterally and medially, and you want plenty of room for your toes to spread out comfortably.
+In summary, you want the laces to fasten you into a nice, firm heel counter; you don’t want that heel counter digging up into your ankle bones both laterally and medially, and you want plenty of room for your toes to spread out comfortably.

 With that out of the way, these are tips you don’t want to miss when it comes to getting the best-fitting sneakers…